Using Lambda's Managed Kubernetes#

 -

-In the manifest, replace
+In the manifest file, replace

 Apply the manifest: